 Fr.
-Norman O'Neal, S.J. wrote this brief account of the life of St. Ignatius in order better to acquaint the teachers, staff, and students of Jesuit High in New Orleans with the roots of the order which founded and has influenced that school since 1847.
+Norman O'Neal, SJ wrote this brief account of the life of St. Ignatius in order better to acquaint the teachers, staff, and students of Jesuit High School in New Orleans with the roots of the order which founded and has influenced that school since 1847.
+We are grateful to him for permission to reprint it.